 Although some buyers lost the opportunity for the $8,000 tax credit, they are negotiating into better deals with creative financing.
-Siting a nearly 20% increase, Wells Fargo has produced more than $3 billion in mortgages this year in Florida.
+Citing a nearly 20% increase, Wells Fargo has produced more than $3 billion in mortgages this year in Florida.
 Private loans and FHA loans are growing in popularity.
 At the same time, owners of non-distressed properties are making more efforts to correct problems and pay for closing cost.
-Creative financing options are becoming more popular as the market begins to re-bound.
-Read more below.
+Creative mortgage refinance options are becoming more popular as the market begins to re-bound.

 But waiting – even though it wasn’t by choice – got him more than the $8,000 federal tax credit.

 In a single day last month, Hernandez negotiated a contract on a five-bedroom, three-bath home in a development near Homestead, Fla.
 By the end of October, he closed, talking homebuilder Lennar into a $40,000 discount off the list price, getting it to pay $18,000 in closing costs and scoring a $7,500 no-interest loan from Miami-Dade County to lighten his downpayment.

 “I was finally able to buy the house of my dreams,” Hernandez said.
 “Even though the tax credit was over, it ended up being a better deal.”

 While cash is king when it comes to buying properties in a battered housing market, new homeowners like Hernandez are finding ways to finance their homes using hard-nosed negotiation tactics and unusual financing options they never needed during the boom.

 And they are scoring deals on homes – not bedraggled or cut-rate foreclosure properties and time-consuming short sales, but well-kept homes with current mortgages.